 "The About page on your website isn't about you, it's about your readers.
 They will use it to decide if your website is useful to them.
 Don't talk about yourself."

-This is what I was once told by an online marketing ‘guru’.
+This is what I was once told by an online marketing 'guru'.
 I followed the advice for years, just using this page to speak to the experiences of introverts, highly sensitive types, and aspiringly creative people.
-It was more of a landing page, to tell people what their problem is and how I can help them overcome it with my podcasts, articles, and coaching services.
+It was more of a landing page, to remind people what their problem is and how I can help them overcome it with my podcasts, articles, and coaching services.

 But then a reader got in touch and said, "I don't think I'm the only one here who just wants to know more about YOU!"
 So then I got a bit confused and didn't know what to do.

 But I knew they were right.

 I mean, when I land on websites like this, I want to know something about the person the other side of the screen.
 I want to hear their story, and see if I feel a connection to them as a human.
 Are they real?
 Or are they just trying to sign me up to some funnel that will end up selling me endless products that promise to make my life complete.

 So, if you'll forgive what feels like the self-indulgence, this page is where I will tell you a bit about who I am, what I care about, why I made this website, and generally what makes me tick in life.

 You never know, it might help you decide whether this website, and indeed my voice, can be of any assistance and support to you.

 1985 - I was born in the town of Stockport